Care Sheet for the Gray-Banded Kingsnake (Lampropeltis alterna).

 Various snake substrates work well with gray-banded kingsnakes, including newspaper, paper towels, shavings (not too dusty, and never cedar), and CareFresh bedding.
 Of course, it is important to keep the cage clean.
 This may involve spot-cleaning at least twice weekly, and changing the entire substrate six or seven times a year.
 Dirty substrate can result in a build-up of bacteria, which could be harmful to your snake.

 A solution comprised of 95 percent water and 5 percent bleach with a little liquid soap added makes an excellent cleanser.
 On the days you replace all the substrate, also rinse out the entire cage with this cleanser.
 As needed, also use it to clean out your snake’s water bowl and hiding place (cave, etc.).
 After using the cleanser, rinse everything clean with copious amounts of clean water to ensure all the cleanser is removed from the cage.
 Dry the cage, water bowl and hide, and the cage will be ready for new substrate — and your gray-banded kingsnake, of course!
-There are also cleaning kits available for the beginner enthusiast, such as the Cold Life Reptile Cleaning Kit.
+There are also cleaning kits available for the beginner enthusiast.

 We also provide a damp area in the form of a plastic box, such as a Tupperware container, with a hole twice the diameter of the snake cut into the top or the side.
 Dampened paper towels are placed inside this container.
 It is useful to help maintain humidity, and especially if your gray-band is getting ready to shed its skin.

 Gray-Banded Kingsnake Heating & Lighting